dlab-berkeley/Command-Line-Fundamentals/lessons/1_Command_line.md

 ## Navigating File system

-The shell allows us to interact with our file system in different ways: navigating through our folders, creating new files, editing existing ones, etc. We can also run software from the terminal.
-For example, you might be familiar with running a Jupyter Labs or Python from the terminal, or using `conda` environments.
+The shell allows us to interact with our file system in different ways: navigating through our folders, creating new files, editing existing ones, etc. First we need to understand which directory we are currently in.

 ### Working Directory
 🔔 **Question:** Type `pwd` and press enter.
 What output did you get? <br>